IkeYeek/ralculator/README.md

-Was too borer to make music tonight so here is a simple calculator using rust to parse simple expressions because I want to learn rust lmao
+Was too bored to make music tonight so here is a simple calculator using rust to parse simple expressions because I want to learn rust lmao

 # Disclaimer
 It is late, I don't know rust very well and I have not written a single parser/compiler/interpreter/actually somehow a little theorical thing in like two years so the code in this repo will probably be terrfying...